Inshasis/figo_care/README.md

 ## Figo Care

 Figo Care Plus Ltd Customization In ERPNext.
-This Company Base On Tanzania
+This Company Base In Tanzania

 #### License